blakeblackshear/frigate/docs/docs/configuration/stationary_objects.md

     threshold: 50
 ```

 `interval` is defined as the frequency for running detection on stationary objects.
-This means that by default, once an object is considered stationary detection will not be run on it until motion is detected.
+This means that by default once an object is considered stationary, detection will not be run on it until motion is detected.
 With `interval > 0`, every nth frames detection will be run to make sure the object is still there.

 NOTE: There is no way to disable stationary object tracking with this value.